 PETER J. TAYLOR

-Peter J. Taylor joined the board in November 2005.
-He is the executive vice president and chief financial officer of the University of California system.
-Prior to this appointment, he served as a managing director of public finance at Barclays Capital.
-In that role, he served as the lead banker on the State of California's $10.9 billion Economic Recovery Bond issuance in 2004, and again on the follow-up transaction in 2008.
+Peter J. Taylor joined the board in November 2005, and currently serves as chair of the Audit Committee for the Getty.
+He is the president of the ECMC Foundation, a grant-making philanthropy organization focused on improving educational attainment among young people from low-income backgrounds.
+He previously served as executive vice president and chief financial officer of the University of California system from 2009 through April 2014.
+He spent most of his career working as a managing director of public finance at Barclays Capital.
 Previously, Taylor was appointed by Governor Arnold Schwarzenegger to the California Performance Review Commission and also served on the California Student Aid Commission as an appointee of Governor Gray Davis.
-Taylor has been the executive director of the nonprofit Coro Foundation in Los Angeles.
-He is a past chair of the board of directors of the UCLA Foundation, and he currently serves as Chair on the board of directors of The James Irvine Foundation and on the Boards of Edison International and the Municipal Securities Rulemaking Board.
+He was previously president of the UCLA Alumni Association Board of Directors, and past chair of the board of directors of the UCLA Foundation and the James Irvine Foundation.
+He currently serves on the boards of Edison International and the Kaiser Family Foundation.